turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Keeping accessibility in mind we will be grading you based on how accessible your application is.

-Lastly, you will implement feature tests using selenium webdriver and follow Test Driven Development.
+Lastly, you will implement feature tests using selenium webdriver and follow (and see the benefits of) Test Driven Development (TDD).

-# Getting Started ( Should I Fork or Clone?! )
+# Getting Started (Should I Fork or Clone?!)

 Beginning The Pivot